maarten-pennings/howto/c64drive/readme.md

 ### fileexists

-It seems that `ST` is used for querying the system state _after_ file operations (OPEN/INPUT#/GET#/PRINT#/CLOSE), [see](https://www.c64-wiki.com/wiki/STATUS).
+It seems that `ST` is used for querying the system state _after_ file operations (OPEN/INPUT#/GET#/PRINT#/CLOSE), see the [C64-wiki](https://www.c64-wiki.com/wiki/STATUS).

 `ST` is also updated after OPEN or CLOSE, but not in a way that I expect.
-The "file exists" test on the [wiki](https://www.c64-wiki.com/wiki/STATUS#:~:text=In%20Programs%3A-,10%20REM%20FILE%20TEST,-20%20OPEN%201) seems wrong; it does not work for me:
+The "file exists" test on the [wiki](https://www.c64-wiki.com/wiki/STATUS#:~:text=In%20Programs%3A-,10%20REM%20FILE%20TEST,-20%20OPEN%201) seems wrong; it does not work for me.

-- When I open for write, using an existing filename, after `OPEN` the `ST` is 0, but the disk LED flickers, correctly indicating error.
+- When I open a file for write, using an existing filename, after `OPEN` the `ST` is 0 (indicating no error), but the disk LED flickers, correctly indicating error.
-- Similarly, when I open for read, using a non-existing filename, after `OPEN` the `ST` is 0, but the disk LED flickers, correctly indicating error.
+- Similarly, when I open a file for read, using a non-existing filename, after `OPEN` the `ST` is 0 (indicating no error), but the disk LED flickers, correctly indicating error.

 This [page](https://comp.sys.cbm.narkive.com/YeIrZdXd/how-to-check-for-file-s-existence-on-a-c64-disk)
-gives me better results.
+gives a suggestion that seems better.
 I used that to write the following "file exists" program, using the wrong (`ST`) method and the correct (`EN`) method.

 ```bas